 Where does your team stand?
 Here are six tips to help you foster a culture of innovation at your small business.

-1. INNOVATION IS NOT REINVENTION
+1. BUSINESS INNOVATION IS NOT REINVENTION

 Forget about Uber.
 The bar for being innovative doesn’t require that you reinvent your industry.
 Innovation – real, impactful innovation – more often occurs in the details.
 Small business innovation occurs in different ways.
 It might be a momentary decision to change a workflow.
 It may get planned out after deliberate brainstorming with your team.